 What is eiderdown?
+Where does eiderdown come from?
 All of us at Aiko Luxury Linens wax poetic when it comes to pure Icelandic eiderdown.
 There is nothing more luxurious and exclusive (yes, we know it's pricey!) than a soft, warm and lightweight down comforter for chilly winter nights or cool spring/fall evenings.
 Eiderdown conforms to body temperature so that you are never too cold or too warm.The eider duck lives near the Arctic circle, but comes to the shorelines of Iceland, Canada and Finland to nest in May/June.
 The female eider duck plucks down from it's breast to line the nest.
 Once the eggs are in the nest, the precious eider duck down is hand collected.
 The eider down is then replaced with hay that keeps the eggs warm.
 In certain cases, the farmer waits until the nest is abandoned to collect the eiderdown.

 Only 15-20 grams of eiderdown (eider down) can be collected from each nest.
 An eiderdown comforter with 1 kg. of down may contain eiderdown from the raw material of over 60 nests.